JakeVSimpson/JakeVSimpson/README.md

-Hi
-My name is Jake!
+Hi, My name is Jake!
 ============================================================================================================================

 I'm an Electrical Engineering student with a passion for exploring technologies like Blockchain, Web3, and AI.
 I have technical proficiency in Python, C++, Solidity, Computer Networks, and Automation, and I'm driven to expand my knowledge in the evolving landscape of software and hardware.